danielbodnar/awesome-stars/BY-LANG.md

 - [openclarity/kubeclarity](https://github.com/openclarity/kubeclarity) - KubeClarity is a tool for detection and management of Software Bill Of Materials (SBOM) and vulnerabilities of container images and filesystems
 - [ZupIT/horusec](https://github.com/ZupIT/horusec) - Horusec is an open source tool that improves identification of vulnerabilities in your project with just one command.
 - [jaeles-project/jaeles](https://github.com/jaeles-project/jaeles) - The Swiss Army knife for automated Web Application Testing
-- [Pradumnasaraf/DevOps](https://github.com/Pradumnasaraf/DevOps) - I created this repository to keep my learning, notes, and code in one place for various tools in DevOps.
-Now, it's helping thousands of learners, practitioners, and professionals every day in their De
 - [tj/mmake](https://github.com/tj/mmake) - Modern Make
 - [uber/peloton](https://github.com/uber/peloton) - Unified Resource Scheduler to co-schedule mixed types of workloads such as batch, stateless and stateful jobs in a single cluster for better resource utilization.
 - [turnerlabs/udeploy](https://github.com/turnerlabs/udeploy) - A simple way to deploy versioned AWS resources.